BurnCan/3DLevED/README.md

 🧹Remove temporary copies of script:

-⚠️This does not yet work to remove temporary script files, any undeleted temporary script files (rebuild.sh) are in a directory within
+⚠️This may not yet work to remove temporary script files, any undeleted temporary script files (rebuild.sh) are in a directory within
-/tmp for windows and linux or /private/var/folders however finding this directory manually can be quite difficult as the script does not yet copy itself to a temporary directory named 3DLevED but a directory named similar to /tmp/tmp.9N7hV6vCbu
+/tmp for windows and linux or /private/var/folders however finding this directory manually can be quite difficult if you had previously run an older version as the script did not yet copy itself to a temporary directory named 3DLevED but a directory named similar to /tmp/tmp.9N7hV6vCbu
-Under certain circumstances these files and directories are not automatically deleted  after the script is run , to be sure you have deleted all temporary script files run the script and select option 4 which will scan /tmp and /private/var/folders for a file named rebuild.sh and prompt you for deletion. this will be fixed in a future update.
+Under certain circumstances these files and directories are not automatically deleted  after the script is run , to be sure you have deleted all temporary script files run the script and select option 4 which will scan /tmp and /private/var/folders for a file named rebuild.sh or build.sh and prompt you for deletion.
+The command below will only remove script files in the newer /tmp/3DLevED directories and remains untested.

 ```bash
 find /tmp -type d -name "3DLevED*" -exec rm -rf {} +